Mary H. O'Connor: Biography

 She was born in Saint Paul, Minnesota, in 1872, the daughter of Thomas O'Connor and Bridget Nash.
 She came from a big family (which included a sister, Loyola O'Connor, who became an actress), and grew up in Minnesota, Oregon, and New York.

 She began her career as a magazine and newspaper journalist in New York before Hollywood came calling.
-By 1913, she was living in Santa Monica and churning out scripts as a rapid pace under contract at Vitagraph.
+By 1913, she was living in Santa Monica and churning out scripts at a rapid pace under contract at Vitagraph.
 At the time, she said she hoped to become a director.
 Eventually, she was named chief of Triangle-Fine Arts' scenario department.
-She'd also work at Mutual and Famous Players-Lasky.
+She'd also work at Mutual and Famous Players–Lasky.

 In 1921, she left Hollywood to work at Paramount's then-new London studio, where she worked on scripts for films like Dangerous Lies and The Mystery Road.
 She retired from screenwriting to work on creative fiction after those films.